Draud-Egomann/clockodo_clock/README.md

 The program will check the correctness of the `.env` variables and prompt you to fill in missing service and customer IDs via the Clockodo API if they are set to 0.

+- If the program is directly called from the `src` directory, it will create an `data` folder in the `src` directory.

 ## Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your enhancements.